headshota/headshota.github.io/_posts/2014-06-28-hello-world.md

 ---
 layout: default
 title: Hello World
-intro: Finally, started a blog, super excited! check out my introduction and some awesome links in the end.
+intro: Finally, started a blog and I'm super excited! check out my introduction and some awesome links in the end.
-meta_description: Finally, started a blog, super excited! check out my introduction and some awesome links in the end.
+meta_description: Finally, started a blog and I'm super excited check out my introduction and some awesome links in the end.
 ---
 {{page.title}}
 ============